boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 In the final step, the binary format of the operation is appended to the signature to create the signed operation which is ready to be broadcast by the Tezos node.

 ### Operation fees
 Operation fees consist of two parts, the _baker fee_ and the _burn fee_.
 The baker fee is paid to the baker that creates the block containing the operation.
-This fee provides a monetary incentive for the bakers to include the operation in the block.
+This fee provides a monetary incentive for bakers to include the operation in their next block.
 The burn fee does not go to the baker is instead removed from the total supply of tez.
 The amount of the burn fee for an operation is determined by a protocol constant multiplied by the number of additional bytes an operation's effect adds to the state of the blockchain.

 The operation fees can only be paid for by the source account of the operation.
 If the source account does not hold a sufficient balance for the baker fee, it will not be an valid operation and not be included in the blockchain.
 If the source account holds enough for the baker fee but not enough for the burn fee as well, the baker will still receive the baker fee but the operation will fail.
 If an operation fails, any of its effects will be reversed (as well as any other operation within the same operation group).

+#### Operation weight
 As there are constraints on how many operations a block can include, bakers are incentivized to prioritize the most profitable operations for block inclusion.
 There are two protocol constants that limit the number of operations that can go in a block.
 The first is a limit on the total gas used by all operations, and the second is a limit on the total additional storage used by all operations.
 The total of all the operations in the block must not exceed either of these limits.

 In the Tezos node reference implementation, bakers prioritize operations based on their _weight_, where the weight is defined as:
 ```
-Weight = fee / (max ( (storage/storage_block_limit), (gas/gas_block_limit)))
+weight = fee / (max ( (storage/storage_block_limit), (gas/gas_block_limit)))
 ```
 * `fee` - baker fee
 * `storage` - operation storage